ThihanSG/ThiHan_GetGo/README.md

 ---

-## Project Introduction
+## Overview

 This is a Node.js module serving as a reference for a car-sharing application called GetGo.
-It allows users to:
+It allows users to perform the following tasks:

 1. Register a user
 2. Add cars to the fleet